|

 event which would raise awareness of stigma and discrimination

-Work has begun with the West Lothian Sexual Health Promotion Group on organising
+as well as increase community involvement in tackling the issue.
+THE LOTHIANSWork has begun with the West Lothian Sexual Health Promotion Group on organising

 a conference on Blood Borne Viruses for health, social service and voluntary